Medieval Timing Technique

 | Sun | Mars | Identity through decisive action.
 A push-forward window where you take a visible stand. |

-| Moon | Moon | Emotional life dominates.
-Domestic choices, rhythm, and the body become central.
+| Moon | Moon | Emotional life becomes easier to notice.
+Domestic choices, rhythm, and the body can become central.
 A chapter inside a chapter. |

 | Moon | Saturn | Emotional life meets limits.
 Parenting responsibilities, caring for elders, or housing constraints structure the period. |

 | Moon | Jupiter | Emotional life expands.
-A move, a pregnancy, a larger household, a return to family abroad. |
+This can describe a move, a larger household, family support, or a broader sense of belonging. |

-| Moon | Mars | Emotional life forces confrontation.
-Domestic conflicts or decisive family choices surface. |
+| Moon | Mars | Emotional life meets confrontation.
+Domestic conflicts or decisive family choices may surface. |

 | Moon | Sun | Private life meets public life.
 Family or domestic themes become visible to others or intersect with career. |